 “It isn’t just that God manages to turn the evil aspects of our world to good for those who love him; it is rather that he himself brings about these evil aspects… this includes God’s even having brought about the Nazi’s brutality at Birkenau and Auschwitz as well as the terrible killings of Dennis Rader and even the sexual abuse of a young child.”
 (Suffering and the Sovereignty of God, p.41-42)

 I have read the entire article quoted, and I assure the reader that sadly Talbot is saying exactly what it sounds like he is saying.
 Indeed, he goes into great details about such atrocities, to hammer home the point that he believes God has brought about every detail of every sin, including every desire and impulse which provoked such sin.
-One popular author of a systematic theology compared our actions to those of actors, while God is the scriptwriter who has already determined everything we will do.
+One popular author of a systematic theology compared our actions to those of actors; God is the scriptwriter who has already determined everything we will do (not merely own situation in life), and we simply play our parts.

 Obviously Sproul Jr’s view rejects the very heart of this website, because our emphasis is on yielding to God as the source of all goodness and only goodness, and that that we can truly yield to Him, or truly resist His work in our hearts.
 Determinism makes nonsense of this – positing both that we cannot actually resist God’s work, and that every sin we commit is just as much a part of God’s will for us as every act of prayer and worship.